 Finished Size:

-Find more of my favorite crochet supplies HERE!
+Find my favorite craft and crochet supplies HERE!

 Special Stitches:

-Picot – Chain 3, slip stitch into the top of SC.
+Picot – Ch 3, slip stitch into the top of SC.

 Instructions: